 Changes to Operating Hours

-In August and September 2019, train services along selected stretch on the North-South Line (NSL) will open later at around 8am on Saturdays and Sundays in August, and close earlier at around 11pm on Fridays and Saturdays in September.
+In November 2019, train services along selected stretch on the North East Line (NEL) and East-West Line (EWL) will close earlier at around 11pm on Fridays and Saturdays.

 Why is there a need for longer train service intervals?